Nancy-codergirl/Nancy-codergirl/README.md

 # Hi, I'm Nancy.

 I am an information security engineer with expertise in application and network vulnerability assessment  and penetration testing, Threat Modeling, Security Intelligence, logging and monitoring and  implementation of ISO 27001 security framework.
 I am result oriented, self-driven, highly motivated, smart  and eager to learn new technologies, methodologies, strategies, and processes.
 I thrive in fast-paced and  challenging environments where accuracy and efficiency matter.

-*I am a fullstack developer profieceint in both frontend and backend technologies.
+ I am also a fullstack developer proficient in both frontend and backend technologies.

 <img align='right' src="https://media.giphy.com/media/cIn5fTcjnKhStIeAef/giphy.gif" width="230">